 12.4 LU Decomposition Method for Solving Systems

-LU decomposition can also be used to solve systems of linear equations
+LU decomposition can also be used to solve systems of linear equations by solving two triangular systems: one for the lower

 Top 20 Computer Science Project Ideas for Students